adaptris/interlok-docs/docs/pages/advanced/advanced-configuration-pre-processors.md

 ## Schema validation ##

+!> **WARNING** The schema pre-processor is deprecated, since the UI will not generate invalid configuration and will be removed.

 This pre-processor allows you to validate your configuration with an Interlok RelaxNG schema.
 Optionally the schema file itself may also be generated before validation.
 If your configuration file is validated successfully the log file will contain the location of the schema file used and the success of the validation.
 Should the configuration file not be validated, then Interlok will not start-up and the log file will detail the validation errors.

 ### Further Configuration ###